Rss Feed

 • Trek to Capones Lighthouse: If you are coming from the east side of Capones Island, you have to trek for an hour or less, to a rocky shore, passing to an unfinished building and statue of Mama Mary.
 I suggest you have someone with you who knows the place since the trail up has no signage, (only stone guides) and you may get lost.
 But if you are coming from the other side of the island (near the stairs), the lighthouse is already visible so it is easier to reach the place passing through a field, this side of the island however has rocky shore and some huge waves making it impossible for bancas to dock.

-• Camping: Just bring your own camping equipments, enough foods and water supply.
+• Camping: Bring your own camping equipments, enough foods and water supply.

-• Swimming, Snorkeling and Diving: Just bring your own equipments.
+• Swimming, Snorkeling and Diving: Bring your own equipments.

-• Island Hopping: You can visit the nearby Camara Island, Nagsasa Cove, Silanguin Cove and Anawangin Cove.
+• Island Hopping: You can visit the nearby Camara Island, Nagsasa Cove, Silanguin Cove, Talisayen Cove and Anawangin Cove.

 • Aquatic Sports in Barangay Pundaquit: Jetskis are available for rent.